urbit/urbit.org-reloaded/content/grants/loom-pointer-compression.md

 ## Duration and Compensation

 Expected duration is two months.
+Compensation is 1 star upon successful completion of the apprenticeship.